tinglesoftware/dotnet-extensions/src/Tingle.Extensions.JsonPatch/README.md

 # Tingle.Extensions.JsonPatch

-The primary goal of this library is to provide functionalities to perform [JsonPatch](https://tools.ietf.org/html/rfc6902) operations on documents using `System.Text.Json` library.
+The primary goal of this library is to provide functionalities to perform [JsonPatch](https://tools.ietf.org/html/rfc6902) operations on documents using `System.Text.Json` library on clients (not server side).
 We'll show how to do this in some examples below.

 Let us first define a class representing a customer with orders.